-In this post we will see how to parse a web page in Html with C# and read its content comfortably thanks to the HTML Agility Pack library.
+In this post, we are going to see how to parse an HTML web page with C# and read its content easily thanks to the HTML Agility Pack library.

 Currently, a large amount of information is transmitted to the user through web pages.
-Providing our program with the ability to do the same is a very useful functionality when it comes to automating processes.
+Giving our program the ability to do the same is a very useful functionality for automating processes.

-Interpreting HTML text with C# is not too difficult, but we can do it even more easily thanks to the HTML Agility Pack library available at https://html-agility-pack.net/.
+Interpreting an HTML text with C# is not too difficult, but we can make it even easier thanks to the HTML Agility Pack library available at https://html-agility-pack.net/.

-For now, the library is Open Source and the code is hosted on https://github.com/zzzprojects/html-agility-pack.
-And we say, for now, because in the past, the author has turned some of his Open Source libraries into commercial ones.
+For now, the library is Open Source and the code is hosted at https://github.com/zzzprojects/html-agility-pack.
+And we say “for now” because in the past the author has converted some of his Open Source libraries into commercial ones.

 With HTML Agility Pack, we can parse the HTML into a tree of nodes.
-The library incorporates functions to locate child nodes, or nodes that meet a series of properties, and we can even apply LINQ for searches.
+The library includes functions to locate child nodes, or nodes that meet a set of properties, and we can even apply LINQ for searches.

 We can load a web page with HTML Agility Pack either from a text file, a string in memory, or directly from the Internet.